kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## Getting Started

-In this chapter, you'll work with __Name__, which displays historical sattelite overlays over different parts of California.
+You'll work with an app called **Good ol' CA**, which displays historical aerial overlays over different parts of California.
 This is a close to final project about to be sent to the App Store.
 Unfortunately, the resources for this app take up a lot of space.
 You will use the App-Thinning techniques to hack and slash the end product to a more managable size.

 Open __Sample_Project.proj__.
 Select the `iPhone 6 Simulator` as the **scheme destination**, then build and run the application.